andrelandgraf/andrelandgraf/README.md

 ## About me

-Hey there!
-I am a Software Engineer from Germany with a master's degree in Information Systems.
-Currently, I am located in the Bay Area, CA, and I am pursuing a master's degree in Computer Science.
-I am passionate about web technologies and programming.
-I love to create software solutions and to engage with people about software development.
-Thank you very much for stopping by!
-Have an awesome day!
+I am a web dev from Germany with master's degrees in Information Systems and Computer Science.
+I am located in the Bay Area, CA, and I am working as a Software Engineer at LinkedIn!
+I am passionate about all things web and love learning, writing, and speaking about all things web.
+In my free time, I tutor up-and-coming developers, attend and organize tech meetups, and build cool web apps.

 Please hit me up on [Twitter](https://twitter.com/AndreLandgraf94) or [LinkedIn](https://www.linkedin.com/in/andre-landgraf/) to get in touch!

+Find my blog and more about me at [andre-landgraf.dev](https://www.andre-landgraf.dev).

+## Notable projects

-I am also the developer and maintainer of:
+I am the developer and maintainer of:

-- [Particular.Cloud](https://particular.cloud) - Localize your application and reach more people.
-- [Flash Me](https://flash-me.fly.dev/) - Learn through rehearsal.
-Create and study with flashcards online.
-- [velapilates.de](https://www.velapilates.de) - Your pilates online studio.
+- [velapilates.de](https://www.velapilates.de) - Your German pilates online studio.
-- [react-datalist-input](https://www.npmjs.com/package/react-datalist-input) - An React combobox component with ease-of-use in mind, which I open sourced on npm.
+- [react-datalist-input](https://www.npmjs.com/package/react-datalist-input) - A React combobox component with ease-of-use in mind.

-You can follow this link - [andre-landgraf.dev](https://www.andre-landgraf.dev) - to my personal website for more information!

 ## Uses